TAXIIProject/taxiiproject.github.io/documentation/service-profiles/file-hash-rep/index.md

 that File Hash indicates a malicious file - or, how confident information provider is that the file identified by that File Hash is malicious.
 This example uses TAXII Query to convey the request for information based on a File Hash, and uses STIX to represent the result.
-All code examples use [libtaxii](https://pypi.python.org/pypi/libtaxii/) and [python-stix](https://pypi.python.org/pypi/stix/), two publicly available libraries.
+All code examples use [libtaxii](/developers/libtaxii/) and [python-stix](http://stix.readthedocs.org/en/latest/), two publicly available libraries.

-This TAXII Service Profile demonstrates the production and consumption of TAXII Messages, as well as the creation of STIX content.
-This TAXII Service Profile does not demonstrate transmitting TAXII Messages across a network (that documentation can be found [here](TBD)).
+This TAXII Service Profile demonstrates the production and consumption of TAXII Messages, as well as the creation and "use" (big airquotes here - you'll see why at the end) of STIX content.
+This TAXII Service Profile does not demonstrate transmitting TAXII Messages across a network.

 This documentation is from the perspective of the TAXII Server, called "service provider" in this documentation.